-The Exposure Draft contains proposed amendments to IAS 12 Income Taxes which were in response to a request to the IFRS Interpretations Committee to clarify the recognition of a deferred tax asset that is related to a debt instrument measured at fair value in circumstances in which:
+The Exposure Draft contained proposed amendments to IAS 12 which were in response to a request to the IFRS Interpretations Committee to clarify the recognition of a deferred tax asset that is related to a debt instrument measured at fair value in circumstances in which:

-- 1) changes in the market interest rate decrease the fair value of the debt instrument below cost - 2) it is probable that the debt instrument's holder will receive all the contractual cashflows if it holds the debt instrument until maturity - 3) the debt instrument's holder has the ability and intention to hold the debt instrument until the decrease in its fair value reverses (which may be at its maturity) - 4) the tax base of the debt instrument remains at cost until the debt instrument is sold or until maturity.
-The tax base of the debt instrument is not reduced by an impairment loss, because the criteria for recognising an impairment loss for tax purposes are not met - 5) the probable future taxable profits of the debt instrument's holder are insufficient for the utilisation of all of its deductible temporary differences.
+- 1) changes in the market interest rate decrease the fair value of the debt instrument below cost - 2) it is probable that the debt instrument's holder will receive all the contractual cash-flows if the debt instrument is held until maturity - 3) the debt instrument's holder has the ability and intention to hold the debt instrument until the decrease in its fair value reverses (which may be at its maturity) - 4) the tax base of the debt instrument remains at cost until the earlier of sale or until maturity - 5) the probable future taxable profits of the debt instrument's holder are insufficient for the utilisation of all of its deductible temporary differences.

-In its response AAT noted that the amendments were intended to provide clarification of interpretation and suggested that it would be helpful to users if IAS 12 included an executive summary which incorporates this clarification in the final document.
+In its response, AAT suggested that it would be helpful to users if the revised IAS 12 was to include an executive summary, incorporating key aspect of the clarification.

-AAT response to IASB exposure draft recognition of deferred tax assets for unrealised losses:

-proposed amendments to IAS 12 (PDF)
+AAT response to IASB exposure draft recognition of deferred tax assets for unrealised losses: proposed amendments to IAS 12 (PDF)